ErrorTzy/writings/notes/NKM/Untitled.md

 The prominent Millianism is *Native Russellianism* where they tend to adopt *Guise Theory*: We know the meaning of a name through a guise.

 > Rethinking the guise theory, I think this is probably wrong.
 This is because I believe that meaning is just mental representation, not the thing itself.

+Shaw's route: reject (@corefer) while accepting (@semtrans) and (@millianism).
+This would lead to the defense of @rt, which no one has argued before.

+## Ch.
+3 The Simple Case from Rigidity

+Assumptions:

+1.Asseting declarative sentences express propositions, where propositions are mind and language-independent entities that can have truth value and are objects of attitudes.
+2.The meaning of declarative sentences is determined by its parts 3.